License GuideSOC 39-4031

 Read more

-Practicing as a funeral attendant without an active license violates state law across the country.
-Violators face civil fines and must return any income earned from unlicensed work.
-States vary in their approach to repeat offenses, with some imposing criminal penalties ranging from misdemeanors to jail time.
-The specific consequences depend on state regulations and the circumstances of the violation.
+Practicing as a funeral attendant without a license violates state law everywhere.
+Unlicensed practitioners face civil fines and must return any income earned from the work.
+States vary on criminal consequences, but repeat violations can result in jail time.
+The financial and legal risks make licensure a practical necessity for anyone entering the field.

 Career Outlook